ElisaWissemann/BoardGameApp/README.md

 --> If you add a rating to the HostRatingDialog and submit it, the dialog will be closed again.
 Opening it again shows you the new rating

 ## Open Todo's:
+- Add same fontstyles to all components
+- Notification not working on some phones (check if it is a emulator issure or issue in the code)
+- Exception- and success-handling
+- Dependency-injection with Dagger and Hilt
+- State-handling
+- UI-tests with espresso

 Navigation:
 - fix glitch in title